NetHome/ZWave/README.md

   zWavePort.sendMessage(message);                                 // Send the message
   zWavePort.close();
 ```

+There are more examples in the Examples.java file.

 The interface jar is also executable and works as a very simple ZWave command line interface.
 You can use it to send ZWave commands interactively and receive responses and events from the ZWave network.